zypA13510/librespeed/doc.md

 A login is required to access the interface. __Important__: change the default password in `results/telemetry_settings.php`.

 #### The end
-Now that the test is installed, rename one of the examples to `index.html` and delete the other examples.
+Now that the test is installed, the default page uses telemetry and results sharing.
+If you want another index page, rename one of the examples to `index.html` and delete the other examples.
 The best starting point for most people is `example-singleServer-gauges.html`.
-If you want to use telemetry and results sharing, use `example-singleServer-full.html` instead.

 If you're not using telemetry and results sharing, you can delete the `results` folder too.